YOUSU198/DDD/Workflow-Checklists.md

             1. Ensure that there is a button that redirects you to the download page for the desktop app
 2. Check the Desktop app
     1. Verify that you can still access wallets via all private key options and create a private key wallet

+### Consolelog Print
+1. Open up Console
+2. Ensure that you see the MyCrypto logo and a link to ```https://about.mycrypto.com/jobs ```

+---

+## Other Internet Browsers

+### Firefox
+1. Try connecting to Ledger on Mozilla
+2. Ensure that you can't and are given this error ```TransportError: U2F browser support is needed for Ledger.
+Please use Chrome, Opera or Firefox with a U2F extension.
+Also make sure you're on an HTTPS connection```

+### Internet Explorer
+1. Try accessing MyCrypto with IE
+2. Ensure you are given this error ```Your Browser is Out of Date.
+MyCrypto requires certain features that your browser doesn't offer.
+Your browser may also be missing security updates that could open you up to vulnerabilities.
+Please update your browser, or switch to one of the following browsers to continue using MyCrypto. ```